SarahMangrum/sarahamangrum/README.md

 - 👋 Hi, I’m @sarahqmangrum
 - 👀 I’m interested in all things data science
 - 🌱 I’m currently learning all things data science
-- 💞️ I’m looking to collaborate on...you guessed it...all things data science projects
+- 💞️ I’m looking to collaborate on...you guessed it...all things data science
 - 📫 How to reach me: facebook, instagram, linkedin

 <!---